Coldseal Tallon UPVC window repair

-This little piece of metal (biro tip for scale) below snaps in a certain make/model of UPVC door multipoint.
+This little piece of metal (biro tip for scale) below snaps in a particular make/model of UPVC door multipoint.
 If it breaks the door is jammed shut.
 The same part had broken off in 6 other doors at a single property we attended recently.
 That rendered all the doors jammed shut.

 The doors were carelessly installed / had moved out of alignment.
 Correctly aligning the doors when they became difficult to lock would have prevented this failure.
 Instead the problem was ignored until one by one, the mechanisms broke and the doors couldn’t be opened.
 That 1.5mm x 2mm piece of nasty diecast metal will snap off if undue force is required to lock the door.